circleci/circleci-docs/jekyll/_cci2/artifacts.md

 ## Artifacts Overview

-Artifacts persist data after a Workflow is completed and may be used for longer-term storage of the outputs of your build process.
+Artifacts persist data after a {% comment %} TODO: Job {% endcomment %}Workflow is completed and may be used for longer-term storage of the outputs of your build process.
 For example, a Java project that produces a `.jar` file.
 When the Java build/test process passes, the output of the process (the `.jar` file) can be stored as an artifact.
 The `.jar` file is available to download from the CircleCI artifacts system long after the workflow that created it has finished.

 ![artifacts data flow]( {{ site.baseurl }}/assets/img/docs/Diagram-v3-Artifact.png)

 Another example of an Artifact is a project that is packaged as an Android app where the `.apk` file is uploaded to Google Play.

-If your build produces persistent artifacts such as screenshots, coverage reports, core files, or deployment tarballs, CircleCI can automatically save and link them for you.
+If your {% comment %} TODO: Job {% endcomment %}build produces persistent artifacts such as screenshots, coverage reports, core files, or deployment tarballs, CircleCI can automatically save and link them for you.

 ![artifacts tab screeshot]( {{ site.baseurl }}/assets/img/docs/artifacts.png)